 - Replace bulbs as needed.

-- Remove everything off the counters except for a few decorative items ( this includes removing dish soap, paper towels, phones, cleaning supplies, etc.).
+- Clear off counters except for a few decorative items (this includes removing dish soap, paper towels, phones, cleaning supplies, etc.).

 - Put away all dishes.